dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_8.md

 __Example.__

-Let us revisit the ping─pong example and express it in CCS:
+Let us revisit the ping-pong example and express it in CCS:
 * ping:
   ```graphviz
   digraph finite_state_machine {